lynnbaratella/pynteractive-fiction/README.md

 Look somewhere else if:
 * you need to write long and complex storylines: with this syntax errors are easy to miss (WIP #1 might partially solve the problem)
-* you're feeling lazy: impossibility to use placeholders (e.g. in order to write a single reaction where one word changes according to the chosen actions): you might need to manually write multiple similar entries
+* you're feeling extremely lazy: impossibility to use wildcards (e.g. use an asterisk as a placeholder so you can write a single reaction where one word changes according to the chosen actions): you might need to manually write multiple similar entries